Trapped inside the love hotel in Japan

 Everything in this room looked great, everything was tastefully decorated.
 Large, flat screen TV, comfortable chairs, a massive bed with a fancy bedspread, a thermos with hot water (a must in all quality hotels in Japan, China, and other Asian countries), an array of high-quality teas, and a modern coffeemaker.
 There was a large selection of coffee, cookies, fruit, bottled water.
-The bathroom had an overwelming variety of toiletries.
+The bathroom had an overwhelming variety of toiletries.

 I jumped in the shower.
 It felt like heaven.
 After two hours in this beautiful room, refreshed and energized, we were ready to see the rest of Nara’s highlights.